-Easing up the connection for the tourists, Uttarakhand railways department is maintaining 16 big and small railway stations that connect Uttarakhand with Lucknow, Delhi, Kolkata, and to several other major cities, towns in India.
+Easing up the connection for the tourists, the Uttarakhand railways department is maintaining 16 big and small railway stations that connect Uttarakhand with Lucknow, Delhi, Kolkata, and several other major cities, towns in India.
 Haridwar, Dehradun, Kathgodam, Rudrapur, Tanakpur, Pantnagar are a few railways stations that contribute to making traveling easy inside the state as well as from other parts of the country.

 Roadways offer the best connectivity in the state.
 There are well-connected highways like NH 108, NH 109, NH 119, NH 121, NH 123, and NH 72A that connect the state with other parts of the country.
 With an efficient bus unit, Uttarakhand offers excellent accessibility.
 Taxis are also available to most of the destinations in the state, and thus, is the best mode of transport

-The fact that it was a popular holiday destination during the British era can be seen from British remnants in the city, such as the archaic architecture of the hotels and churches.
+The fact that it was a popular holiday destination during the British era can be seen from British remnants in the city, with our Uttarakhand tour package. such as the archaic architecture of the hotels and churches.
 One of the most popular tourist attractions in Mussoorie is The Mall (also known as the Mall Road), which is a slightly steep boulevard with eateries and other shops lining its entire stretch.
 From the little houses spread around the area to the architecture of even the lamp posts, The Mall gives off a distinct colonial vibe.

 Founded by the British due to its resemblance to the Cumbrian Lake District, Nainital brims with elegant colonial structures that amplify the beauty of this place.
 It experiences a pleasant climate throughout the year, making Nainital a tourist getaway, especially preferred by families and honeymooners.

-Ranikhet with its cool climate and simple natural beauty can freshen up your senses to the very core.
+In our Uttarakhand tour package, Ranikhet with its cool climate and simple natural beauty can freshen up your senses to the very core.
 It is also popular as the Headquarters of the Kumaon Regiment of the Indian Army and has the Kumaon Regimental Centre Museum.
 The museum has a splendid display of weapons, photos, etc. to introduce you to the grandness and significance of the military and its various historical instances.
 Ranikhet is popular for its views of the Nanda Devi Peak, trekking ranges, mountainous climbs, golf courses, orchards, and temples.

 With mountain climbing as one of the popular activities in Chakrata, it is also becoming a popular destination for camping.
 With some of the beautiful waterfalls, especially Tiger Falls, Chakrata is a backpacker's paradise and an ideal location for people seeking offbeat tranquil destinations.
 The highest peak in the hilltown is Kharamba Peak, located at an altitude of 10,000 ft surrounded by dense forests and nature's bounties.
-The forests of Chakrata is home to diverse wildlife like wild fowls, panther and spotted deer.
+In The Uttarakhand tour package, The forests of Chakrata is home to diverse wildlife like wild fowls, panther and spotted deer.